 - Pinch Salt

-- Heat a dry frying pan over a medium heat.
+- Heat a dry 28cm or 11" frying pan over a medium heat.

-- Add the nibbed almonds and toast until golden then remove.
+- Add the almonds and toast them until they are golden then remove.

-- Slice the garlic clove as finely as possible.
+- Slice the garlic cloves as finely as possible.

 - Drain and then run the beans under cold water.